-Insisting on honesty and holding students responsible when they are not is sound educational practice .
-Following Eastern's fair and legal procedures lessens the likelihood of outside challenge to the University and its faculty's judgment in dealing with what is an educational matter.
+Insisting on honesty and holding students responsible is sound educational practice.
+Following our process lessens the likelihood of outside challenge to the University and its faculty's judgment in dealing with what is an educational matter.

-Reporting academic misconduct emphasizes to the offender the seriousness of the incident, and the high value we place on learning.
-Their classmates, who often know that cheating has occurred, also learn that integrity is valued, and that they need not resort to cheating to compete with those who are known to be dishonest in their educational endeavors.
+Reporting academic misconduct emphasizes to the student the seriousness of the incident, and the high value we place on learning.
+All students learn that integrity is valued, and that they need not resort to cheating to compete with those who are dishonest in their educational endeavors.

-Accurate records document the extent of academic misconduct, and repeaters can be identified.
+Accurate records document the extent of academic misconduct, and repeat offenders can be identified.

-The University has a computer-based academic integrity tutorial mandated for academic misconduct violations.
+The University has a web-based academic integrity tutorial mandated for academic misconduct violations.
 Its completion will be normally be required in addition to the academic penalty imposed by the instructor.
-If it is a repeat violation, if it involves theft, false identity, or is otherwise premeditated or blatant, other disciplinary sanctions, including suspension or expulsion, will be pursued by the Office of Student Standards through the University's disciplinary system.
+If it is a repeat violation, if it involves theft, false identity, or is otherwise premeditated or blatant, other disciplinary sanctions, up to and including, disciplinary probation, suspension or expulsion, will be pursued by the Office of Student Standards through the University's disciplinary system.
 Your recommendations will be considered in responding to these situations.

 It does not violate laws on confidentiality to discuss this case with the student standards staff or with your department chair or dean.
 It would violate confidentiality, though, to reveal to other students the name of a violator and the sanction imposed, or to threaten to publicize the student's transgressions to the rest of the faculty.
 You may seek counsel from colleagues without revealing the name of the student involved in an incident, just as it would be acceptable (and very beneficial) to discuss cheating in general terms with the class, especially at the beginning of each term.

-Once the form (see Forms for Faculty) is completed, it becomes part of the student's conduct record kept in the Office of Student Standards for six years and then destroyed (unless there is a suspension or expulsion).
+Once the report is completed, it becomes part of the student's conduct record maintained in the Office of Student Accountability & Support for six years and then destroyed (unless there is a suspension or expulsion).
 Subject to the same confidentiality laws as other student records, it may only be released within the University to those with a legitimate educational need to know, and cannot be released outside of EIU without the student's permission.
 Other than in the case of suspension or expulsion, no notation of student misconduct appears on the academic transcript.
-For students in programs leading to teacher certification, or in the case of intercollegiate athletes and ROTC, the appropriate person in that department is informed.

 In resolving a disputed case of misconduct the instructor and the student must be treated fairly.
 This means that:

-The Office of Student Standards is here to help resolve misconduct allegations.
+The Office of Student Accountability & Support is here to help resolve misconduct allegations.
 While we don't “take sides,” it may be readily evident to us that your suspicions are supported by a preponderance of the evidence (defined as “more likely than not.”)
-Meeting with us often clarifies for the student the likelihood that a board will draw the same conclusions that you did, and avoids the necessity of a hearing.
+Meeting with us often clarifies for the student the likelihood that a board will draw the same conclusions that you did, and avoids the necessity of a formal hearing.
 Occasionally the student will decide otherwise, and a hearing is scheduled to resolve the issue.
-A hearing is not a trial; the format is informal.

 PLEASE SEE LINK ON OUR MAIN PAGE TO REPORT AN ACT OF ACADEMIC MISCONDUCT.